ytyulkinaxway/axway-open-docs/content/en/docs/central/cli_central/cli_install.md

 Expected response:

 ```
-Axway CLI, version 1.4.0
+AXWAY CLI, version 3.0.0
-Copyright (c) 2018, Axway, Inc. All Rights Reserved.
+Copyright (c) 2018-2021, Axway, Inc. All Rights Reserved.

-You are logged into 8605xxxxxxx28 as DOSA_5ed74d68defxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx604.
+You are logged in as DOSA_5ed74d68defxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx604.

-This account has been set as active.
+This account has been set as the default.
 ```

 #### Set the active service account